avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-29-setup-your-pi.md

    * **Username:** pi
    * **Password:** raspberry

-{:.steps}
-### Connecting to WiFi Network

-Your Pi should automatically connect to the conference WiFi - **Condensate**..
-If for any reason your Pi doesn't connect, select **Condensate** from the wifi dropdown on the menu bar.

 {:.verify}
 ### Checkpoint 1
-1. Make sure you're connected to the **Condensate** network and are able to navigate to [https://developer.amazon.com](https://developer.amazon.com).
+1. Make sure you're connected to the internet and are able to navigate to [https://developer.amazon.com](https://developer.amazon.com).